 For example, if you’re selling the same product in different sizes and colors and you decided to have separate pages for each, then on each product page add images of the product in that color and size with a proper ALT text and caption.

 You can also add user-generated content (reviews) specific to that product (like Amazon).

 Use LSI or similar keywords – Remember that besides providing for a description that can convince users to buy your product, you also need to give search engines the right signals about the content of the page.

 In your page title, URL, meta description and short description, you intelligently added your target keywords, which is a great first step.

 In the product long description, you need to use long tail keywords, related keywords and semantically related keywords (also known as LSI keywords).
-These keywords should be results of your keyword research.
+These keywords should be the results of your keyword research.
 Read the guide below for step-by-step instructions.